samshaiza/chbs-passwords/README.md

 # CHBS Passwords

 CHBS passwords generates passwords in the style of Correct Horse Battery Staple as shown by the xkcd comic [Password Strength](https://xkcd.com/936/).
-It works entirely through the CLI
+It works entirely through the CLI making all passwords generated local on your hardware.

+Just install and run `chbs`

 Directly inspired by [quantum5](https://github.com/quantum5/correcthorsebatterystaplehttps://github.com/quantum5) and his [correcthorsebatterystaple website](https://correcthorse.pw/).